Unity-Technologies/Graphics/Packages/com.unity.render-pipelines.high-definition/Documentation~/Post-Processing-Depth-of-Field.md

 1. In the Scene or Hierarchy view, select a GameObject that contains a Volume component to view it in the Inspector.
 2. In the Inspector, go to **Add Override** > **Post-processing** and select **Depth Of Field**.
 HDRP now applies **Depth Of Field** to any Camera this Volume affects.

-Depth Of Field includes [additional properties](expose-all-additional-properties.md) that you must manually expose.
+Depth Of Field includes [advanced properties](https://docs.unity3d.com/Packages/com.unity.render-pipelines.core@latest?subfolder=/manual/advanced-properties.html). that you must manually expose.

 [!include[](snippets/volume-override-api.md)]